Generalized Eckardt points on del Pezzo surfaces of degree 1: Introduction

-In this paper we start an investigation towards answering Questions \ref{Q1} and \ref{Q2}.
+The configuration of lines often come up when proving these arithmetic results.
+For example, the results in \cite{STVA,DSW} require the existence of a rational point that is not contained in the intersection of 4 lines on a del Pezzo surface of degree 2.
+For del Pezzo surfaces of degree~1, the result in \cite{DS} requires that no 4 of the exceptional curves over the algebraic closure intersect in one point, the result in \cite{SVL} requires the existence of a point not contained in 6 or more lines, and in \cite{DW} one needs a point which is not torsion on its fiber of a corresponding elliptic surface, which implies that it can not be contained in 9 or more lines, as was shown in~\cite{DW2}. \textbf{Outline of the paper}

 In Section \ref{sec:background} we give the necessary background.
 In Section \ref{sec:configurations} we determine the different configurations in which 10 exceptional curves on a del Pezzo surface of degree 1 can pairwise intersect (Theorem \ref{thm: 9 orbits} and Remark \ref{rem: on the ramification curve}).
 Section \ref{sec:strategies} contains a discussion of how to determine which of these configurations can correspond to 10 exceptional curves that all intersect in \textsl{one point}, i.e., which configurations can correspond to generalized Eckardt points (Algorithm \ref{alg:strategy}).
-In Section \ref{sec:families} we construct a family of surfaces that all contain a generalized Eckardt point (Theorem \ref{thm:family_on_ram_curve}), and we study the same questions over finite fields in Section \ref{sec:finite fields} (Theorem \ref{thm:finitefield17}).
+In Section \ref{sec:families} we construct a family of surfaces that all contain a generalized Eckardt point (Theorem \ref{thm:family_on_ram_curve}), and we study the same questions over finite fields in Section \ref{sec:finite fields} (Theorems \ref{thm:finitefield17}, \ref{thm: no Eckardt points primes 17,23}, \ref{thm: clique 8 in F19}).
 We end with a short discussion on open questions in Section \ref{sec: future}.

 Computations were done in \texttt{magma} \cite{magma}.
 The code can be found at \cite{DFIWcode}.